 The Bachelor of Arts in Ministry with a major in Counseling for Christian Ministries includes a major year of 32 semester hours.
-Prior to taking the major-year courses, the student will attend an on-campus weekend intensive (Orientation to Counseling for Christian Ministries).
-After completion of the major-year courses, the student will attend another on-campus weekend intensive (Capstone to Counseling for Christian Ministries).
-A student major year when the following requirements have been met:
+Two on-campus, weekend intensives are required--one at the beginning and one at the end of the counseling year.
+A student may begin the major year when the following requirements have been met:

-- 1. approximately 72 semester hours college work. - 2. at least a 2.5 cumulative GPA in all transfer work. - 3. completion of at least 12 hours at Nazarene Bible College with a minimum 3.0 cumulative GPA in these courses.
+- 1. approximately 70 semester hours college work. - 2. at least a 3.0 cumulative GPA in courses taken at NBC. - 3. at least a 2.5 cumulative GPA in all transfer work. - completion of at least 12 hours at Nazarene Bible College with a minimum 3.0 cumulative GPA in these courses. - 5. educational foundations that include at least six semester hours of Bible/theology and three semester hours of psychology.